fcynnek/Assignment_3/README.md

 # Assignment_3

- K. Cheng's Assignment #3 for Coders Campus Bootcamp
+Assignment #3 for Coders Campus Bootcamp

+This assignment was to mimic a user login.